Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

      + Indexing for retrieving single elements works as usual in python and indexing by negative numbers starts counting from the end.
 -  Slicing
       + Subset of a list, called a **Slice**, by specifying two indices.
 The return value is a new list containing all the elements of the list, in order, starting with the first slice index, up to but not including the second slice index.
+      + **Difference between upper and lower bound is the number of values in the slice.**

 ## Indexing and Slicing a List Example